 Lucid Programming Competition

-Join us for the 9th annual Lucid Programming Competition.
-Compete virtually against students from universities across the US for a chance to win an Amazon gift card worth up to $350.
+Join us for the 10th annual Lucid Programming Competition on October 29th.
+Compete against students from universities across the U.S. The top 30 winners will get Amazon gift cards ranging from $50 to $300.
 It's always a good time—you won't want to miss it!

 Date and time